-The King’s Garden at Fort Ticonderoga presents the Third Annual Garden & Landscape Symposium, Saturday, April 12, 2014, in the Deborah Clarke Mars Education Center.
+The King’s Garden at Fort Ticonderoga presents the Fourth Annual Garden & Landscape Symposium, Saturday, April 18, 2015, in the Deborah Clarke Mars Education Center.
 We invite you to join us, whether you are an experienced gardener or just getting started, for helpful insight from garden experts who live and garden in northern climates.

 This one-day program focuses on practical, easy-to-implement strategies for expanding and improving your garden or landscape.
 The programs are offered in an informal setting that encourages interaction between speakers and attendees.

 A Favorite Place of Resort for Strangers: The King’s Garden at Fort Ticonderoga—From soldier’s garden to romantic ruin this garden has welcomed the most avid gardeners to challenge Lake Champlain’s intrepid climate.
 Its history is one for the best story books.
 Join us as we explore together this richly illustrated tale.
 Lucinda Brockway is Director of Cultural Resources for The Trustees of Reservations, Massachusetts’ leading preservation and conservation organization.
 She has most recently been part of their team restoring the gardens at Naumkeag (Stockbridge MA).
 Prior to coming to The Trustees she ran her own garden design and preservation company, Past Designs, where she worked closely with Fort Ticonderoga staff on the research and restoration of the King’s Garden.